Eucryphia: plant, cultivate and maintain

 Discover other Eucryphia

-Eucryphia is not very hardy: it requires a mild climate, where the risk of frost is low, but also humid.
-In France, it will thrive particularly in Brittany and Normandy, near the Channel or along the Atlantic coast.
-You can also place it near a pond to benefit from the ambient humidity.
-Eucryphia are not well-suited to the Mediterranean climate, as it is too hot and dry for them in summer.
+Eucryphia is not very hardy: it needs a mild climate, where the risk of frost is low, but also humid.
+In France, it particularly thrives in Brittany and Normandy, near the English Channel or along the Atlantic coast.
+You can also place it near a pond so it can benefit from the ambient moisture.
+Eucryphia are not really suited to the Mediterranean climate, as it is too hot and dry for them in summer.

 Eucryphia prefers light, humus-bearing, fertile soils.
-It dislikes drought: it needs cool but well-draining soil, without excessive moisture in winter.
-Eucryphia cordifolia and Eucryphia x nymansensis are the only species that tolerate limestone; the others prefer rather acidic soil: don’t hesitate to add heather soil at planting time.
+It does not like drought: it needs fresh but well-draining soil, without excess moisture in winter.
+Eucryphia cordifolia and Eucryphia x nymansensis are the only ones that tolerate limestone; other species prefer rather acidic soil: do not hesitate to add heather soil at the time of planting.

 Eucryphia will thrive in full sun or partial shade.
-Generally, it likes its roots in the shade, in cool conditions, and its head in the sun, which will encourage abundant flowering.
-Be careful to avoid hot, dry locations, and if possible, place it in a sheltered spot, protected by a hedge, walls, a garden shed, etc.
+Generally, it likes to have its roots in the shade, cool, and its head in the sun, which will encourage generous flowering.
+Be careful to avoid hot and dry situations, and place it, if possible, sheltered from the wind, protected by a hedge, walls, or a garden shed…

-Choose its location carefully, as Eucryphia dislikes being transplanted (its roots are fragile).
-It is not suitable for container growing.
+Choose its location carefully as Eucryphia does not like to be transplanted (its roots are fragile).
+It is not suitable for pot cultivation.

 We recommend planting Eucryphia in spring, around May, after the last frosts.
 If you live in a region with a mild climate, where the risk of frost is low, you can also plant it in autumn (September-October).